opensafely-core/r-docker/DEVELOPERS.md

 update the _v1/renv.lock_.
 It will then rebuild the R image with the new lock file and test it.

-Note that the first time you do this it will need to compile every included R package (because you won't have the R package builds cached locally).
-This can take **several hours**.
-(When we solve the caching problem here we'll be able to do this all in CI.)

 #### Under v2

 Add a new section for the new package/s to _v2/packages.toml_.
 If all the packages are from CRAN then the section should be structured as follows.